hosamsemry/E-commerce-react/README.md

-# The Green Basket
+# QuickShop

-The Green Basket is a simple e-commerce web application built using **React, Redux Toolkit, and React Bootstrap**.
+QuickShop is a simple e-commerce web application built using **React, Redux Toolkit, and React Bootstrap**.
 It allows users to browse products, manage their carts, and place orders, while administrators can manage products.

 ## Features